 Numerical weather prediction

-Starting from 2017, operational weather forecast model calculations at FMI have been performed as part of MetCoOp collaboration with the National Meteorological Institutes of Norway, Sweden and Estonia, using a weather model system called MEPS (Mesoscale Ensemble Prediction System).
-In this system, the HARMONIE-AROME model is used to produce so-called ensemble forecasts, i.e., multiple forecasts that are produced in parallel from slightly different initial conditions and input.
-This kind of ensemble forecasting method can assess not only the development of the weather, but also the uncertainty associated with the forecast.
-Operational forecasts are currently produced every 3 hours and extend to 66 hours.
+Starting from 2017, operational weather forecast model calculations at FMI have been performed as part of MetCoOp collaboration with the National Meteorological Institutes of Norway, Sweden and Estonia using a HARMONIE-AROME-based weather model system MEPS (Mesoscale Ensemble Prediction System).
+The system produces so-called ensemble forecasts, i.e., multiple forecasts that are calculated in parallel from slightly different initial conditions and input.
+This kind of ensemble forecasting method can assess not only the development of the weather but also the uncertainty associated with the forecast.
+Operational forecasts are produced every 3 hours and extend to 66 hours.
 Additionally, an hourly run HARMONIE-AROME-based nowcasting system producing 9 hour forecasts is in use.

 The activities of the group are strongly international, and in addition to research and operative maintenance, its members serve in many international NWP model development leadership positions.
 In addition to the operational maintenance and research in numerical weather prediction, the activities of the group include various applications of weather modelling e.g. in wind energy production and in wind turbine icing.
 The group members are also involved in numerous national and international R&D projects.

 The main research topics, mostly related to numerical weather modelling (NWP) within the context of ACCORD, are as follows:

 Short range rapid update weather forecasting (nowcasting)

 Ensemble prediction systems in numerical weather prediction (EPS)